staltz/manyverse/CONTRIBUTING.md

 1. Put the correct file `my-release-key.keystore` in the folder `android/app/`
 2. Configure the file `~/.gradle/gradle.properties` with the correct values
 3. Run `cd android && ./gradlew assembleRelease` (just builds the APK) or `npm run release` (for official releases)

+## Deploying

+After `npm run release` runs, it will update APK files in two folders: `../dat-release-all` and `../dat-release-latest`.
+The following steps should be done manually (until we automate this):

+- `git push origin master`
+- Sync Archival Dat
+  - `cd ../dat-release-all` and `dat sync` (uploads to the Dat swarm)
+- Deploy to Dat Installer
+  - `cd ../dat-release-latest` and `dat sync`
+- Deploy to F-Droid: `git push origin --tags`
+- Deploy to Google Play
+  - Take the relevant APK file from `../dat-release-all`, upload and publish it on Google Play developer website
+- Announce on Scuttlebutt
+  - Copy-paste `../dat-release-latest/README.md` into Scuttlebutt as a new version announcement
+- Announce on Twitter
+  - Copy-paste from CHANGELOG.md the list of updates for the latest version, write it in the Twitter `@manyver_se` account and publish